What is Engagement?

 “Engagement” on Facebook refers to the level of interaction your business page is generating with its users.
 This can be in the form of likes, shares, tags, or comments on your posts.
 Engagement isn’t a competition for generating the most likes on your content.
 Rather, it is a way to judge how much reach you have on any social media platform.

 Why Worry About It?

 The more your page engages your audience and the public, the more successful your marketing efforts on that platform are.
-Engagement is sometimes a good way of judging your customer loyalty and a cost-effective way of creating brand awareness compared to traditional advertising.
+Compared to traditional advertising, engagement is sometimes a good way of judging your customer loyalty and a cost-effective way of creating brand awareness.

-According to statistics from 2019, US users were using Facebook for approximately 796 minutes each month Facebook, which had the highest engagement rate among all other applications.
+According to previous U.S. statistics, American users were using Facebook for approximately 796 minutes each month, which had the highest engagement rate among all other applications.
 Other statistics have also shown steady Facebook usage of 37 minutes each day among US consumers in 2020 and 2021.
 These statistics can help understand the opportunities your business has every day to advertise itself.

 Before getting into which posts create engagement, it is crucial to understand the psychology of the average Facebook user.
 The first thing to understand is that people use Facebook for personal reasons: to feel refreshed, take a break, to share a laugh, etc.—not to watch you sell a product.
 Therefore, it becomes essential to create content keeping the user’s motives in mind.
-Overselling can backfire and disengage your audience; nobody wants to see intrusive, irrelevant ads on their newsfeed often.
+Overselling can backfire and disengage your audience; nobody wants to frequently see intrusive, irrelevant ads on their news feed.

 Some practices have to be adapted to maximize engagement and create opportunities for your business pages.
 Remember that all content is not quality content!